dustinpfister/blog_posts/_posts/express-status.md

 ## 3 - An Express Status example that involves a 500 (Server Error) status code

-Here I put together a quick example that responds with a 500 Internal Server Error if any kind of error happens when attempting to get a resource, or if the resource is not there.
+Here I put together a quick example that responds with a 500 Internal Server Error if any kind of error happens when attempting to get a resource, it can also potential default to a 400 error for any request that was not handled by any other additional middleware regardless if there is an error or not.

 ```js
 let express = require('express'),